getsentry/responses/README.rst

 A utility library for mocking out the `requests` Python library.

-.. note:: Responses requires Requests >= 2.0
+.. note:: Responses requires Python 2.7 or newer, and requests >= 2.0

 Basics
 ------